hhandika/stats-from-scratch/README.md

 2. Change the default implementation to floating points.
 Current implementation is in integer 32-bit.

 ## References:
+Deisenroth, M.P., Faisal, A.A. and Ong, C.S., 2020.
+Mathematics for machine learning.
+Cambridge University Press.</br>
 Grus, J., 2019.
 Data science from scratch: first principles with python.
 O'Reilly Media.

-Deisenroth, M.P., Faisal, A.A. and Ong, C.S., 2020.
-Mathematics for machine learning.
-Cambridge University Press.